8ta4/accent/DONTREADME.md

 > Does this tool use macOS's built-in text to speech?

 No, it doesn't.
 The built-in text to speech on macOS sounds low-quality.

+> Does this tool use ElevenLabs' text to speech?

+Nope, because it's too pricey.
+[For 40 hours of audio a month, it would cost $330](https://elevenlabs.io/pricing#:~:text=Scale-,%24330/mo,-For%20growing%20publishers), and that's over budget.